-2. For one historic asset included in your priority list, assess its viability and long-term health.
+2. For at least one historic asset in your municipality, perform a conditions assessment, feasibility study, or long-term maintenance plan that uses the Secretary of the Interior's Standards for the Treatment of Historic Places.
 Include in the assessment the sustainability of each building present, possibility of energy retrofits, vulnerability to natural hazards and climate change, etc. You may assess the viability for up to three different assets.
 (10 points per asset, up to 3 assets or 30 points)

-Submit: A completed worksheet and either the conditions assessment, feasibility study, or long-term maintenance plan that uses the Secretary of the Interior's Standards for the Treatment of Historic Places for each historic resource listed in your inventory.
-The State Historic Preservation Office can help pay for such services
+Submit: A completed worksheet and the conditions assessment, feasibility study, or long-term maintenance plan that uses the Secretary of the Interior's Standards for the Treatment of Historic Places for each historic resource listed in your inventory.
+The State Historic Preservation Office can help pay for such services.
+If your assessment was completed more than three years ago, include a brief description of how it is still relevant and used by your municipality.